-Perfect timing too; although I always love hard boiled eggs over the winter holidays, with Easter is coming they are a great way to use up a lot of hard boiled eggs.
+Perfect timing too; although I always love hard boiled eggs over the winter holidays; a tray is always present for Thanksgiving and with Easter coming they are a great way to use up a lot of hard boiled eggs.

 I couldn’t quite take in that each and every time there were so perfect.
 So yellow.
 The peels almost fell off.
 If I never do another thing with this magic appliance, I will love it forever for this one reason alone.

 If you have a pressure cooker and want to try the method I used I’ve included it in the notes for this recipe.
 I have to tell you after my experience I would urge you to get an electric pressure cooker if you don’t already have one just for the hard boiled egg making alone.

 I have never had such perfectly cooked, beautiful and easy to peel eggs ever.
 I mean NEVER EVER!

 While testing my new appliance I noticed several posts from other people with their version of the perfect recipe for hard boiled eggs…wow; there are a million!
 My friend Jane shares her recipe for the perfect egg boiled in water on the stovetop and Alton Brown has a recipe for using your oven and a muffin tin.